idaholab/moose/framework/doc/content/source/bcs/PenaltyDirichletBC.md

 ## Description

-`PenaltyDirichletBC` is a `NodalBC` used for enforcing Dirichlet boundary conditions which differs from the [`DirichletBC`](/DirichletBC.md) class in the way in which it handles the enforcement.
+`PenaltyDirichletBC` is a `IntegratedBC` used for enforcing Dirichlet boundary conditions which differs from the [`DirichletBC`](/DirichletBC.md) class in the way in which it handles the enforcement.
 It is appropriate for partial differential equations (PDEs) in the form